vende11s/LoL-auto-accept/README.md

 python3 autoaccept.py
 ```

-Now u game will be accepted automatically :)
+Now ur game will be accepted automatically :)
 # Limitations
 Keep league client on your primary monitor, elseways it wont work